hryn/Coffee-Directory/README.md

-# Coffee-Directory
+# Ngopi Diary - Coffee-Directory

-Coffee Directory Apps made with Kotlin.
+Ngopi Diary is coffee directory in an Mobile apps that crawling content from Flickr with a hashtag.
+This apps made with Kotlin.

 Developer
 ---------